lidofinance/lido-frontend-template/DOCS.md

 ## JSON RPC Provider
 Apart from Web3 connection provided by the user's wallet, we use an additional JSON RPC connection to be able to query Ethereum before Web3 connection is established.
 This allows us to show any relevant information the user might need to know before deciding to connect their wallet.

 This means that you may have to register an account with a third-party Ethereum provider such [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/) whose free plans are more than enough for development.
-Once you get your hands on the API Key, specify it in your `.env.local` and you are ready to go.
+Once you get your hands on the API Key, specify it as a respective variable (`INFURA_API_KEY` or `ALCHEMY_API_KEY`) in your `.env.local` and you are ready to go.

 To use JSON RPC Provider, use the `useEthRpcSwr` hook like so,
 ```ts